akka/akka/akka-docs-new/src/main/paradox/guide/modules.md

 * How do I broadcast messages to an interested set of parties in a cluster?
 * How do I anycast messages to a member from an interested set of parties in a cluster?
 * How to subscribe and unsubscribe for events of a certain topic in the cluster?

+### Persistence

+Just like objects in OOP actors keep their state in volatile memory.
+Once the system is shut down, gracefully or because of a crash, all data that was in memory is lost.
+Persistence provide patterns to enable actors to persist events that lead to their current state.
+Upon startup events can be replayed to restore the state of the entity hosted by the actor.
+The event stream can be queried and fed into additional processing pipelines (an external Big Data cluster for example) or alternate views (like reports).

+Persistence tackles the following problems:

+* How do I restore the state of an entity/actor when system restarts or crashes?
+* How do I implement a [CQRS system](https://msdn.microsoft.com/en-us/library/jj591573.aspx)?
+* How do I ensure reliable delivery of messages in face of network errors and system crashes?
+* How do I introspect domain events that has lead an entity to its current state?

 ### Streams